 Effectively leveraging private investment and federal grant programs

-The AIRRAQ Network is funded by three federal grants and will bring fast, affordable, unlimited internet plans to consumers in the Y-K Delta region.
+The AIRRAQ Fiber Network is funded by three federal grants and will bring fast, affordable, unlimited internet plans to consumers in the Y-K Delta region.

 The first phase of the project is funded by a $42 million grant awarded to Bethel Native Corporation from the NTIA Tribal Broadband Connectivity Program.
 This phase includes a 405-mile subsea and terrestrial fiber backbone network.
 Starting in Dillingham, the fiber will follow a submarine route to the mouth of the Kuskokwim River, and then transition to an overland route to Bethel.
 Bethel is slated to come online first and Platinum, Eek, Napaskiak and Oscarville will follow soon after.